SCC-IIITDM/Encryption-Decryption-25/README.md

 By the end of this challenge, you’ll have hands-on experience with:

 * Bit-level manipulation in Verilog
-* FSM design and control logic
+* Decision tree design and control logic
 * Building pipelined architectures
 * Handling multiple clock domains
 * Debugging waveform outputs in GTKWave